 During my decade of being a professional scientist, I’ve watched a slow-but-sure cultural shift from whether to how scientists should spend time on science communication.
-The reasons for this shift seem to include generational change, along with desire and need to counter erosion of public trust in science.
-The roots of my own commitment to science communication include these, but also a firm belief in the power (and responsibility) of science to promote social justice and equity.
+Reasons for this shift include generational change, along with desire and need to counter eroding public trust in science.
+The roots of my commitment to science communication include these, but also a firm belief in the power (and responsibility) of science to promote social justice and equity.
 Without science communication, scientific information – locked behind journal paywalls, conference fees, or obscured by jargon – becomes an extra-privileged type of knowledge.
-There are many reasons to engage in science communication, but for me, one of the most pressing is helping create access to the “wealth” that is scientific process and information to anyone who needs it.
+There are many reasons to engage in science communication, but one of the most pressing is providing access to the “wealth” of scientific process and information to those who want and can make use of it.

-Science communication is also deeply intertwined with efforts to dismantle the widely acknowledged lack of diversity in STEM fields.
-While I strongly oppose the idea that longstanding and deep diversity issues in STEM can be overcome through more outreach, striving to communicate to and for broad audiences is part of making science a more welcoming place, and one in which more people may see themselves being able to participate.
+Science communication is also deeply intertwined with efforts to improve the widely acknowledged lack of diversity in STEM fields.
+While I strongly oppose the idea that longstanding and deep diversity issues can be overcome through more outreach, striving to communicate to and for broad audiences can help make science a more welcoming place, one in which more people may see themselves being able to participate.

 SciComm CV (selected)

 September 2020.
 Distinguishing dreams from reality when using eDNA to detect aquatic invasive plants in lakes.
-Washington State Lake Protection Association, Waterline.
+Washington Lakes Protection Association, Waterline.
 Article Link

 June 2020.
 Growler jets and the impacts of noise pollution on Olympic Peninsula soundscapes.
 Eastside Audubon Society.
 Presentation Link